 Here are some inspiring vegan recipes you may love to give them a try.
 Some are with Okra, which is a very healthy and beneficial vegetable.
 Many do not even know it or did not try.

 The main growing countries of Okra are India, Pakistan, and Nigeria.
 Mainly used in the Arab, African and Asian countries, but is also very popular in the northeast of Brazil, the southern United States, the Caribbean, Turkey, and Greece.
-It is one of the oldest vegetables and was planted more than 4,000 years ago.
+It is one of the oldest vegetables and people planted it already more than 4,000 years ago.
 Originally she comes from Africa

-In addition, okra contains calcium, potassium, and iron.
-The okra-derived beta-carotene is known for its protective function of the eyes.
+Okra also contains calcium, potassium, and iron.
+The okra-derived beta-carotene has a protective function of your eyes.
 In addition, to beta-carotene, the antioxidant vitamin A is formed in the body.
-Also, folic acid, as well as vitamins B 1, B 2 and B 3, are contained in the green pods.
+The green pods Contain folic acid, as well as vitamins B 1, B 2 and B 3.

 In Texas, okra is practically a state vegetable, offered fried at every BBQ joint and road stand.
-Well, okra aka bamieh is also beloved in the Eastern Mediterranean shores, especially in Egypt, Lebanon, and Syria.
+Well, okra aka bamieh also people in the Eastern Mediterranean shores love very much, especially in Egypt, Lebanon, and Syria.

 LOADED VEGGIE QUINOA PASTA

 This Loaded Veggie Quinoa Pasta is a simple, delicious and nutritious meal!
 Perfect to make ahead for lunch or as a side dish to your next BBQ.
 (Gluten Free & Vegan)